 Other advantages include the ability to carry out tasks such as authorising content directly from your email client.
 The user will receive an email notification and then can simply click on the authorise or decline button without having to do anything else.

 From an administrator's perspective, AD integration simplifies the management of your users and groups.
-You will not need to keep separate accounts for different users, just their AD account is all that is required.
+You will not need to keep separate accounts for different users, their AD account is all that's required.

 You can decide where the single point of truth is for your data.
 If, for example, your AD has a limited set of data in relation to email addresses and job titles, then you can let users update them in Contensis.
 Alternatively, they can be read-only in Contensis and the AD can control them.
 You decide what synchronises and what is editable.

 If you are concerned that the AD does not contain enough data, or the data does not map well to your content management needs, you can create a separate group hierarchy in Contensis.
 This can also be useful if AD administration is done centrally and is inflexible.